Second Language Acquisition Ph.D. Program Requirements

 To have an in-depth sequence in research methods, all students are also required to take at least two courses in either quantitative or qualitative methods (in addition to the introductory ones).

 In order to benefit from the experience and strengths of the core faculty, students are expected to take courses with each faculty member in the program during their stay at Carnegie Mellon.
-Students are required to take at least four courses in SLA topics or guided research offered by the core faculty in the program.
-All additional course work will focus on the students' chosen area of study.
+Students are required to conduct guided research or to take at least four courses in SLA topics offered by the core faculty in the program.
+All additional coursework will focus on the student’s chosen area of study.

 All students will participate in the Graduate Research Seminar every semester.
 This seminar provides an opportunity for students and faculty to discuss their research in progress with occasional presentations by outside guest speakers.